 It is very important that the strain gauge be properly mounted onto the test specimen so that the strain is accurately transferred from the test specimen, though the adhesive and strain gauge backing, to the foil itself.
 A fundamental parameter of the strain gauge is its sensitivity to strain, expressed quantitatively as the gauge factor (GF).
 Gauge factor is defined as the ratio of fractional change in electrical resistance to the fractional change in length (strain):

-The gauge factor for metallic strain guages is typically around 2.
+The gauge factor for metallic strain gauges is typically around 2.

 For video recording of experiments, the lab is equipped with multiple HD quality video cameras.
-The lab also has multiple small SD cameras that can be placed on the specimen.
-We also have various HD cameras for videos that can be taken off of the specimen.
 The lab has various Canon cameras for still pictures.

 The laboratories currently support one 4-channel storage oscilloscope, used mostly for instrumentation calibration and verification of signal integrity.
 The oscilloscope is a Tektronix model TDS224, and has storage and data acquisition functionality.

 The lab maintains several digital multimeters, all of which are calibrated annually and are used as reference standards for in-house calibrations.
 Calibration data sheets are available to users who wish to verify quality of measurements.

 SEESL is equipped with two instrumentation frames.
-Two blue frames are located next to Shake Tables East and West in North high bay.
+Two blue frames are located next to the shake tables in the north high bay.
 These frames are reference frames and are used in specimen instrumentation and can be relocated along the trench as required.

 Most of the in-house built lab equipment is calibrated on need to basis.
 Instruments used in tests, such as string potentiometers and accelerometers, are calibrated annually and as needed thereafter.
 Records of all calibrations are kept on file and available upon request.